RDScambler/Ex_OG_code/README.md

-# OG code for excavate research
+# Orthogroup analysis code for research into eukaryote evolution.

-Python files will be updated and tracked here.
+Python files will be updated and added here.
-Code primarily being developed for bioinformatics.
+Bioinformatics-related code is being developed, mainly for identifying uniquely shared orthogroups in different eukaryotes.